4-thiouridine inhibits rRNA synthesis and causes a nucleolar stress response

 ABSTRACT

-High concentrations (> 100 µM) of the ribonucleoside analog 4-thiouridine (4sU) is widely used in methods for RNA analysis like photoactivatable-ribonucleoside-enhanced crosslinking and immunoprecipitation (PAR-CLIP) and nascent messenger (m)RNA labeling (4sU-tagging).
-Here, we show that 4sU-tagging at low concentrations ≤ 10 µM can be used to measure production and processing of ribosomal (r)RNA.
-However, elevated concentrations of 4sU (> 50 µM), which are usually used for mRNA labeling experiments, inhibit production and processing of 47S rRNA.
-The inhibition of rRNA synthesis is accompanied by nucleoplasmic translocation of nucleolar nucleophosmin (NPM1), induction of the tumor suppressor p53, and inhibition of proliferation.
-We conclude that metabolic labeling of RNA by 4sU triggers a nucleolar stress response, which might influence the interpretation of results.
-Therefore, functional ribosome biogenesis, nucleolar integrity, and cell cycle should be addressed in 4sU labeling experiments.
+High concentrations (> 100 µM) of the ribonucleoside analog 4-thiouridine (4sU) is widely used in methods for RNA analysis like photoactivatable-ribonucleoside-enhanced crosslinking and immunoprecipitation (PAR-CLIP) nascent messenger (m)RNA labeling (4sU-tagging).
+Here, we show that 4sU-tagging at low ≤ 10 µM can be to measure production processing ribosomal (r)RNA.
+However, elevated 4sU 50 µM), which are usually mRNA experiments, inhibit 47S rRNA.
+The inhibition rRNA synthesis accompanied by nucleoplasmic translocation nucleolar nucleophosmin (NPM1), induction tumor suppressor p53, proliferation.
+We conclude metabolic triggers a stress response, might influence interpretation results.
+Therefore, functional ribosome biogenesis, integrity, cell cycle should addressed experiments.

 SUPPLEMENTAL MATERIAL